 Automatically Generated Social Circles Based on Google Plus Posts

 A query can be dynamically generated based on real-time user input, such as a post to a social networking service.
-That writing of that post might lead to the creation of a query based circle.
+That writing of that post might lead to the creation of a query-based circle.

 For example, someone makes a post to Google Plus, and they include the name of a local biking route that’s closing That might trigger the creation of a query-based social circle.
-The person making the post might be given a recommendation for distribution of their post to the social circle, and the people it’s distributed to might be anonymous to the person making the post.
+The person making the post might be given a recommendation for the distribution of their post to the social circle, and the people it’s distributed to might be anonymous to the person making the post.